Requirements for Auditors in Qatar

 Applying for a Tax Card

-Once your company is established and has obtained its commercial registration, your selected auditor must apply to the tax department for your company’s tax card within 30 days.
+Once your company is established and has obtained its commercial registration, you will also be provided with a preliminary tax card which confirms the company is registered with the tax department with the same number as the Commercial Registration.
+Thereafter, your selected auditor must apply to the tax department for your company’s tax card which will also outline the companies Tax Identification number (TIN) to be provided to clients.

 Submitting your Paperwork